What is International Trade?

 1. International differences in climate

 International differences in climate play a significant role in international trade – for example, tropical countries export products like coffee and sugar.
 In contrast, countries in more temperate areas export wheat or corn.
-Some trade is even driven by differences in hemisphere.
+Trade is also driven by differences in seasons and geography.

 2. Differences in factor endowments